loup-v/beacons/README.md

 ## Sponsor

-Beacons plugin development is sponsored by [Pointz](https://www.pointz.io/).
+Beacons plugin development is sponsored by [Pointz](https://www.pointz.io/), a startup that rewards people for spending time at local, brick and mortar businesses.
+[Pointz](https://www.pointz.io/) is proudly based in Birmingham, AL.

 ## Author